kacool4/PerfGraph/README.md

 * MS Excel

 ## Configuration
-In order to set the days for the monitor change the variable $dates_to_check.
-By default is 10 days/
+In order to set the days for the monitor change the variable $nsamples .
+By default is 31 days/
 ```powershell
  $nsamples = 31
 ```